Thomson Airways 787 Forced To Return To UK

 The incident was unrelated to a fire aboard another 787 operated by Ethiopian Airlines while it was on the ground at London's Heathrow Airport.

-"Thomson Airways can confirm that flight TOM126 traveling from Manchester to Sanford, Florida, experienced a technical issue and the aircraft returned to Manchester Airport, as a precautionary measure," Thomson Airways said in a statement.
+"Thomson Airways can confirm that flight TOM126 travelling from Manchester to Sanford, Florida, experienced a technical issue and the aircraft returned to Manchester Airport, as a precautionary measure," Thomson Airways said in a statement.

 Thomson owner TUI Travel said its passengers had disembarked and that its engineers were inspecting the aircraft in Manchester, northwest England.
 It added that the passengers would be moved to an alternative aircraft as soon as possible.